ARISE-Initiative/robomimic/docs/modules/tensor_utils.md

 x = TensorUtils.to_device(x, torch.device("cuda:0"))
 ```

-The library also supports nontrivial shape operations on the nest dict.
+The library also supports nontrivial shape operations on the nested dict.
 For example:

 ```python
 # create a new dimension at dim=1 and expand the dimension size to 10